Wayne King (ice hockey): Career

-Professional career

 King was signed by the California Golden Seals, an expansion team in the National Hockey League.
 As a player he was known as a tough forward, an aggressive checker and an intrepid battler in the corners.

 He made his pro debut with the Columbus Seals of the International Hockey League (1945–2001) during the 1971–72 season.
 The Seals were the initial farm team of the California Golden Seals, and King later played for the top farm team, the Salt Lake City Golden Seals in the Western Hockey League.
 It was during his 1973–74 season with Salt Lake City that King put up the best statistical season of his professional career, compiling 34 goals and 34 assists in 76 games.
 King played 25 games with the California Golden Seals of the NHL during the 1974–75 season before suffering a devastating knee injury, tearing ligaments during a collision with Mike Marson of the Washington Capitals.
 Prior to this injury, King had amassed four goals and seven assists on the year.
 This injury slowed his pursuit of an NHL career, but King did not give up, returning to play for California in 1975–76.
 It was announced in 1976 that the Golden Seals would be ceasing operations at the end of the season.
-King appeared 46 games in the 1976–77 season and retired at the end of the year after receiving little interest from the other professional teams.
+King appeared in 46 games in the 1976–77 season and retired at the end of the year after receiving little interest from the other professional teams.

-Post-Hockey Career

 King worked in an auto body shop for two years starting in 1977.
 Following this, King began his post-hockey career, working as a mental health worker and security guard at the Penetanguishene Mental Health Centre, now known as the Waypoint Centre for Mental Health Care.
-During this time, King became a Registered Practical Nurse, having completed a two-year program to receive the designation.
-As of 2004, King was employed by the Government of Ontario and enjoyed playing Golf in his free time.
+During this time, King became a registered practical nurse, having completed a two-year program to receive the designation.
+As of 2004, King was employed by the government of Ontario and enjoyed playing golf in his free time.

+Personal life

+Upon retiring from hockey in 1978, King returned to his hometown of Midland, Ontario, to start a family with his wife, Shirley.
+The following year, 1979, they had their first child, a boy they named G.W.
+Four years later, in 1983, the Kings had another child, their daughter MaKala.
+King enjoyed playing hockey and fastball recreationally during his retirement, but due to a knee injury sustained during his professional career he no longer participates in these sports, but still golfs frequently.